 Depletion of Interconnected Surface Water

-The chronic lowering of groundwater levels and loss storage is previously discussed in Section 3.3.5.4.
+The chronic lowering of groundwater levels and loss of storage is previously discussed in Section 3.3.5.4.
 The remaining four sustainability indicators are discussed in the subsections below in the context of identifying the presence of these current conditions.
 SGMA requires Groundwater Dependent Ecosystems (GDEs), to be evaluated; while not a specific sustainability indicator, GDEs are discussed in a subsection below along with the sustainability indicators because they could be impacted by the chronic lowering of groundwater levels.
 The understanding of current conditions existing in the IWV will support evaluation of the sustainability indicators and will inform basin management decisions such as implementation of projects and management actions and establishment of criteria to track goals for achieving sustainability (See Section 4 and Section 5).

 Seawater Intrusion Conditions